264Gaurav/toon_json_for_llm/testResult.md

     }
   ]
 }
+📏 JSON data size: 1096 chars, 1096 bytes
 ──────────────────────────────
-⏱️  Response time: 12786ms
+⏱️  Response time: 6144ms
-📝 Response length: 477 chars
+📝 Response length: 223 chars
-🔢 Tokens used: 151
+🔢 Tokens used: 59

 Response:
-Here is the list of products that meet the criteria:
+Here is the list of products in the "Electronics" category and are less than $50:

-1. Wireless Mouse (ID: 1)
+1. Wireless Mouse ($29.99)
-2. USB-C Hub (ID: 3) *Note: This product is currently out of stock*
+2. USB-C Hub ($45)
-3. Monitor Stand (ID: 4)
-4. Desk Lamp (ID: 5)
-5. Cable Management (ID: 8)

-I removed the USB-C Hub from the list since it's out of stock.

-If you'd like...
+Note that I excluded products with a price greater than or equal to $50, as per your request.

 📊 Test 2: TOON Format
 ────────────────────────────────────────────────────────────────────────────────
-toon data :  products:
+TOON data: products:
 [8      ]{id    name    price   category        inStock}:
   1     "Wireless Mouse"        29.99   Electronics     true
   2     "Mechanical Keyboard"   89.99   Electronics     true